bigchaindb/ethereum-integration/poc2/README.md

 3. Update the `network.config.json` with the specific values of the bigchaindb and ethereum hosts.
 4. Deploy the smart contracts by running `truffle migrate` in the root folder.
 5. Copy the address of the `Token` printed after the `truffle migrate` into the `token.config.json`.
-6. To run the listner execute `npm start`.
+6. To run the listener execute `npm start`.
-7. The listern is up & running and listening for `Transfer` events on your deployed contract.
+7. The listener is up & running and listening for `Transfer` events on your deployed contract.

 ## Build using docker